hathora/builder/README.md

 error: string
 ```

-After running `rtag init` and `rtag dev`, the following debug view is automatically generated:
+After creating the above file in your directory, run `rtag init` to initialize your project.
+You can `rtag dev`, for the following debug view which is automatically generated:

 ![image](https://user-images.githubusercontent.com/5400947/134371999-eca307b9-4e28-4313-96c1-1f8cbcbddec3.png)